grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-In the next chapters, we'll see many different methods from the `Any` type, plus the full explanation of the philosophy behin it.
+In the next chapters, we'll see many different methods from the `Any` type, plus the full explanation of the philosophy behind it.
 The more you use this class, the more it grows with other methods for creating customized objects.

 Summary
 -------